viant/bqtail/deployment/README.md

 ```

 ##### Export bucket

-This bucket stores data exported from BigQuery, it can be source for [storage mirror FaaS](https://github.com/viant/smirror/) cloud function.
+This bucket stores data exported from BigQuery, it can be source for [Storage Mirror FaaS](https://github.com/viant/smirror/) cloud function.

 **${exportBucket}**